Nitrous oxide emissions could double by 2050 -UNEP

 However, it is the third most potent greenhouse gas after carbon dioxide and methane due to human activities such as agriculture, fossil fuel combustion, waste water management and industrial processes.

-N2O emissions into the atmosphere are currently around 5.3 million tones a year but this could almost double by 2050 if efforts to cut the gas are not increased, the UNEP report said.
+N2O emissions into the atmosphere are currently around 5.3 million tonnes a year but this could almost double by 2050 if efforts to cut the gas are not increased, the UNEP report said.

-More efficient use of fertilizers, less meat consumption, and improved waste water treatment are some ways to cut N20.
+More efficient use of fertilisers, less meat consumption, and improved waste water treatment are some ways to cut N20.

 The Kyoto Protocol climate treaty includes N20 among the greenhouse gases the world has to reduce to fight global warming but more aggressive efforts are needed, UNEP said.